mcfrith/last-genotype/README.md

 ## Output format

-The output is a table with 10 columns, like this:
+The output is a table with 10 tab-delimited columns, like this:

     chr20   1118650   T   CC   9.4   1.5   CT   0    0   C~ C~ cq c~ c~
     chr20   3213195   C   AC   8.7   5.6   AT   0    0   A~ A~ C~ C~ a~ a~ c~